Find Your Perfect School

-Over twenty Duke alumni coaches are participating in this network, and most of them are offering free 30 min to 1-hour consultations and discounts on further services to alumni.
+Over twenty Duke alumni coaches are participating in this network, and most of them are offering free 30-minute to 1-hour consultations and discounts on further services to alumni.

-You can subscribe as alumni to this newsletter as you gain access to anything Duke-related.
+You can subscribe as an alumnus to this newsletter as you gain access to anything Duke-related.
 The alumni directory (alumni.duke.edu) should be used by alumni looking for jobs to network and update their profiles.